DigitalCarleton/omeka-bootswatch-themes/README.md

 ![layout options](https://github.com/DigitalCarleton/omeka-bootswatch-themes/blob/readme/images/layout.png)

 2. Configure sidebar.
 There are three options: no sidebar, left sidebar and right bar.
-This confiduration would not only affect sidebar shown on landing page but also sidebar in individual exhibit page.
+This configuration would not only affect sidebar shown on landing page but also sidebar in individual exhibit page.
 3. Configure bootswatch theme.
 There are a total of 20 options.
-For a breif overview of what each theme look like, please go to [Bootswatch](https://bootswatch.com/).
-A more detailed preview of the theme, you can go to Configure Theme and in Landing Page Layout, choose Style Preview.
+For a breif overview of what each theme looks like, please go to [Bootswatch](https://bootswatch.com/).
+For a more detailed preview of the theme, you can go to Configure Theme and in Landing Page Layout, choose Style Preview.

 <h1>Install</h1>
 1) Go to your Omeka Themes directory.